PerfectlySoft/Perfect-Logger/README.md

 The Perfect Logger is an extension to the base "Log" system in the core PerfectLib.

-It allows Logging of events to a specified file.
+It allows Logging of events to a specified file, with date/time and log event level.

 If no file is specified the default file used for logging is "log.txt"